workfi-tools/Grants-Program/applications/workfi_tools.md

 #### Guarantee

-Guarantee of the fact that the invited user fulfills his obligations.
+Guarantee the fact that the invited user fulfills his obligations.
 This part affects both: the inviter's rating as well as the invited user's rating.

 #### Responsible invites